Law School (TV series): Synopsis

-Set in Hankuk University Law School, the series tells the story of students and professors in the law school who come across an unusual case.
+Set in Hankuk University Law School, the series tells the story of students and professors who come across an unusual case.

 A professor at a prestigious law school and his students get involved in an unprecedented case.
-A drama about the process of prospective lawyers realizing authenticity, law, and justice.
+It is a drama about the process of prospective lawyers realizing authenticity, law, and justice.

 During a supervised mock trial class, a law school professor is found dead at the school, and Professor Yang is arrested as the main suspect.
-Kang Sol, Han Joon-Hwi, and other students at Hankuk work together to reveal the truth behind Professor Seo's death and prove Professor Yang's innocence.
+Kang Sol, Han Joon-Hwi, and other students at Hankuk work together to reveal the truth behind Professor Seo's death, and prove Professor Yang's innocence.